 This adaptive approach is why keyboards sometimes seem to get worse before they get better—they're learning your unique vocabulary and error patterns.

-The field of AI keyboards is evolving rapidly, with new technologies promising even more intuitive and helpful text prediction.
-What cutting-edge features are researchers and companies developing right now?
+The field of AI keyboards is evolving at breakneck speed, with new technologies promising even more intuitive and helpful text prediction.
+What cutting-edge features are researchers and companies developing in 2026 that are changing how we communicate?

-"Many people around the world regularly use multiple languages in the same conversation," notes a computational linguist.
-"Teaching AI to handle this natural mixing is a significant challenge we're making progress on."
+"Many people around the world regularly use multiple languages in the same conversation," notes a computational linguist at Microsoft Research.
+"Teaching AI to handle this natural mixing was a significant challenge.
+In 2026, we've essentially solved it.
+The keyboard doesn't just detect language changes—it anticipates them based on conversational context and the people you're talking to."

 Text isn't the only thing keyboards can predict now.
 Some advanced keyboards can suggest relevant images or GIFs based on the conversation context.